 Ah, zippers.
 The contraption was first used on boots, then tobacco pouches, and then leather jackets (by Schott in 1925).
 Crazy, right?
 Zippers on clothes isn't even a 100-year-old idea yet.
 The invention, however, is.
 It was first tested in 1851.
 By 1917, it was marketable.
 B.F.
 Goodrich's credited with calling it a "zipper" first, in 1923.
 Until then it was known as a "Separable Fastener."
 A little too technical, not too catchy.
+It'd never stick.

-Did yours?
+Did your zipper break?
 You're not alone.
 And don't you dare trash those jeans; scrap that suitcase; or hand-me-down that hoodie.
 It can be fixed.
 To do so, though, it's important to understand how your zipper broke.
 Is it stuck?
 Has it separated from its teeth on either side?
 Is a tooth missing?
 Have the teeth worn down?
 Did the pull tab fall off?
 Is the whole system under too much pressure?
 (Are you sure that suitcase is under 50 lbs?
 For the sake of your zipper, please don't force it closed.)

 No matter the malfunction, there are countless ways to fix a broken zipper.
 From lubricating the teeth at the sign of a snag to tightening the slider to reconnect unhooked ones, these solutions require little effort beyond a few resources you probably already have access to: pliers, vaseline or dish soap, Q-tips, pencils, and paper clips (in no particular order) — plus, just a little know-how.